MtPelerin/bridge-v2/docs/api.md

 - **transferStatus**: Invalid transfer _yesNo is 0, valid transfer without further action otherwise

 - **statusCode**: The reason of the transfer rejection

-### <span id="YesNoRule-beforeTransferHook-address-address-address-uint256-uint256-"></span> `beforeTransferHook(address, address, address, uint256, uint256) → uint256, address, uint256` (external)

-Dummy before transfer hook
-Not intended to be called
-Throws RU02 because this function is not intended to be called

-### <span id="YesNoRule-afterTransferHook-address-address-address-uint256-uint256-"></span> `afterTransferHook(address, address, address, uint256, uint256) → bool` (external)

-Dummy after transfer hook
-Not intended to be called
-Throws RU02 because this function is not intended to be called